 Open a Project

-To open a new project, click on the name of the currently opened project in the menu bar at the top of WHAT window.
-This will open a new dialog window where you can browse your folders to select an already existing project file (*.what), and then click Open.
-WHAT will then open the project and the currently opened project displayed in the menu bar should change to the name of the project you just selected.
+To open an existing? project, click on the icon located in the top right corner of the WHAT window.
+This will open a new dialog window where you can browse your folders to select an existing project file (*.what), and then click Open.
+WHAT will then open the project and the displayed project name appearing in the menu bar will change for the name of the project you just selected.